-Using Kalsi Seals in High Pressure Hydraulic Swivels
+The Benefits Kalsi Seals for High-Pressure Hydraulic Swivels

 An Overview of a Hydraulic Swivel Design for Extreme Pressure Service

-The expandable drawings included below show some of the construction details of hydraulic swivel for extreme high pressure service.
-Detailed design recommendations for hydraulic swivels are provided in our rotary shaft seal handbook.
+The expandable drawings included below show some of the construction details of hydraulic swivels for extreme high-pressure service, explaining design decisions, and their importance to the functionality of the swivel.

-The left-hand image, below, shows overall construction details of a hydraulic swivel.
+The leftmost image below shows the overall construction details of a hydraulic swivel.
 The pressure housing assembly consists of a stack of housings that are retained together by a pattern of bolts.
 The bearings are contained within housings that are bolted to opposite ends of the pressure housing assembly.
-In this arrangement, the hydraulic fluid pressure cannot create pressure breathing that increases the mounting fit of the bearings.
-This helps to minimize runout of the shaft, and accompanying seal extrusion damage.
-The stacked housings are relatively simple to machine, and are piloted together by axially short, bind-proof pilots that assure easy assembly.
-The stacked housing design eliminates the use of radial O-rings, which cause significant assembly difficulty, and are prone to failure in high pressure service conditions.

-The middle image, below, shows the hydraulic circuits of the swivel.
-Each high pressure swivel seal is supported by a floating backup ring that is captured in position by the stacked housings.
+The middle image below shows the hydraulic circuits of the high-pressure swivel.
+Each high-pressure swivel seal is supported by a floating backup ring that is captured in position by the stacked housings.
 Anti-rotation pins are used to prevent the backup rings from rotating with the shaft.
-Each backup ring is guided by a close journal bearing-type fit to the shaft that also defines the extrusion gap clearance that the swivel seals are exposed to.
-Cross-drilled hydraulic fluid passages communicate pressure to the back side of each backup ring, providing the backup rings with axial force balance.
-The axial force balance leaves the backup rings free to float laterally to align themselves on the shaft, even in situations where a significant degree of shaft runout is present.
-Our seal handbook includes an enlarged view of the hydraulic fluid passages, and provides comprehensive instructions on how to design a high pressure hydraulic swivel.
+Each backup ring is guided by a close journal bearing-type fit with the shaft that also defines the extrusion gap clearance that the hydraulic swivel seals are exposed to.

-The right-hand image shows an oil communication passage that provides communication between the sealed bearing regions.
-The oil communication passage also serves as a drain that accommodates the hydrodynamic pumping related leakage of the Kalsi-brand hydraulic swivel seals.
-The leakage is returned to the hydraulic fluid reservoir.
+Finally, the right-hand image below shows an oil communication passage that provides communication between the sealed bearing regions.
+The oil communication passage also serves as a drain that accommodates the hydrodynamic pumping-related leakage of the Kalsi-brand hydraulic swivel seals.
+The leakage can be returned to the hydraulic fluid reservoir.